AdobeDocs/uxp-premiere-pro-samples/sample-panels/oauth-workflow-sample/README.md

 ### 3. Start the server

-After completing the configuration steps, start the server from the `server` folder:
+After completing the configuration steps, start the server from the `server` directory:

 ```
 $ npm start